camwestwood/xapi/recipes/vle/assignment-submitted.md

 ### Verb
 Common entity identifier: VerbA, as defined on the [common structures](/common_structures.md#verba) page.

-The verb [completed](/vocabulary.md#verbs) describes the action of completing an activity - finishing it in its entirety
+The Verb [completed](/vocabulary.md#verbs) describes the action of completing an Activity - finishing it in its entirety.

 ``` javascript
 "verb": {